A radio station is now playing Beyoncé's country song after an outcry from fans

 An Oklahoma-based radio station said it is now playing Beyoncé's new country single, "Texas Hold 'Em," after its initial move to not play the song drew quick criticism from fans over what they perceive to be narrow-mindedness.

-He posted a screenshot of the reply on the social media platofrm X, formerly Twitter, late Tuesday morning.
-The post went viral, and the "Beyhive," the term used to describe Beyonce's fans, swarmed to make additional requests for "Texas Hold 'Em," one of two country songs Beyoncé released on Super Bowl Sunday.
+He posted a screenshot of the reply on the social media platform X, formerly Twitter, late Tuesday morning.
+The post went viral, and the "Beyhive," the term used to describe Beyoncé's fans, swarmed to make additional requests for "Texas Hold 'Em," one of two country songs Beyoncé released on Super Bowl Sunday.

 I requested Texas Hold ‘Em at my local country radio station (KYKC) and after requesting, i received an email from the radio station stating “We do not play Beyoncé on KYKC as we are a country music station. @BeyLegion pic.twitter.com/eQksQemk6m— JUSTIN 🫧 (@jussatto) February 13, 2024

-A few hours later, KYKC then posted an image of their show schedule, which showed the song in a 2:28 p.m. time slot.
+KYKC said they received thousands of calls and emails requesting the song be played.
+A few hours after the viral X post, KYKC posted to Facebook an image of its show schedule, which showed the song in a 2:28 p.m. time slot.

 "Lots of calls coming in for Beyoncé's Texas Hold 'Em," the caption said.
 "It's coming up in minutes."

-KYKC replied to several comments under the post saying it issued its initial response because they did not yet have access to the song.
+KYKC told NPR they did not know the song was out, and that a distributor had not yet sent it.
 It also said local listeners "did not really want us to play it."

 "I've heard R&B stations play Adele, Justin Bieber, Justin Timberlake with no problem and didn't tell them 'Oh we not playing their music because XYZ'," one user said.
 "The same grace needs to be given when black musicians decided to pursue another genre of music [i.e.] country."